What is FIFO?

 When FIFO is enabled in your loyalty settings:

-Each time a customer earns points (via sale, boost, manual adjustment, etc.), an accrual event is logged with a timestamp and expiration.
+Each time a shopper earns points (via sale, boost, manual adjustment, etc.), an accrual event is logged with a timestamp and expiration.

 On redemption, AIQ will automatically use the oldest available points first, moving in order until the full reward is covered.